Impeachment trial: Peru

+Philippines

+Impeachment in the Philippines functions very similarly to the United States federal impeachment as well.

+South Korea

+In South Korea, a successful impeachment vote of the President by two thirds of the National Assembly (while only a simple majority is required, for other officials) is followed by suspension of duties, while an impeachment trial in the Constitutional Court of Korea takes place.
+Six of the nine Constitutional Court judges must find the impeachment case valid, for the defending official to be removed from office.

+Turkey

 In Turkey's presidential impeachment process, the president is tried before Constitutional Court after being impeached by the Turkish Parliament.

+United Kingdom

 In the United Kingdom, any individual can, in principle, be prosecuted and face trial in an impeachment by the two Houses of Parliament for any crime.
 However, this process has long since been, in practice, rendered obsolete, and has supplemented by other forms of oversight including select committees, confidence motions, and judicial review.
 The privilege of peers to trial only in the House of Lords was abolished in 1948 (see Judicial functions of the House of Lords).
 This power of the Parliament of the United Kingdom, while obsolete, is still considered extant.